wearefine/fae/docs/cloning.md

 If you want complete control over which attributes and associations are cloned, we wouldn't call you a control freak.
 We've baked in some nice simple methods to make this possible.

+**Note:** Asset cloning is not currently supported, so if you try to pass in those associations, cloning will fail.

 ## Whitelisting Attributes

 If you want to whitelist attributes to be cloned, you may add the `attributes_for_cloning` method into your controller's private method.
 Just pass in an array of symbols and we will take care to only copy those attributes over.